Knowing what personal smart weather stations can do for you, will give you an idea if you need one or not.

 By tracking your environment’s readings, forecasts can be given.

-Data can be given on the past and present, but getting these forecasts is obviously helpful in know what’s coming.
+Data can be given on the past and present, but getting these forecasts is obviously helpful in knowing what’s coming.

-By taking the current temperature, humidity, barometric pressure and CO2 levels and other internet data into account, the software can calculate what the future weather could be.
+By taking the current temperature, humidity, barometric pressure, CO2 levels, and other internet data into account, the software can calculate what the future weather could be.